 At PeopleGoal we're aware that there is no ‘one fits all’ when it comes to performance management tools.
 We've developed a seamless, easy-to-use and highly configurable platform to meet the individual needs of your organization and create effective paper-less processes.

 Share the organizational objectives across organization and get every employee on board with the company mission.
 Align departmental, team and individual goals with the company-wide objectives to improve business performance and maximize productivity.

 Proactively provide, request and track full 360 degree feedback.
-Whether it's open and transparent, confidential or completely anonymous, you can gather valuable feedback from peers as well as management and even external parties, at those times when it's most relevant for you.
+Whether it's open and transparent, confidential or completely anonymous, you can gather valuable feedback from peers as well as management.
+You can also gather feedback from external parties, at those times when it's most relevant for you.

-Evaluate and reflect on individual performance through regular check-ins, bi-monthly/quarterly or annual reviews, with powerful forms that you're able to customize for every area of the business you want to assess.
+Evaluate and reflect on individual performance through regular check-ins, bi-monthly/quarterly or annual reviews.
+You are able to use powerful forms that can be customized for every area of the business you want to assess.